muhkuh-sys/org.muhkuh.tools-webui/__README__.md

 # DONE

+ * When the WebUI is cancelled with Ctrl-C, the UV loop does not terminate.

+ * Path to cfg.js is served in root, but requested in the path configured in "webserver_path".

 * Deselected tests are still deselected in the cow heads for the next board, but they are really active.